 The requirement for crawlers becomes more evident from round 15 onwards.
 The best way to create crawlers is to throw in a grenade after looping a large cluster of zombies.
 Since zombies won’t die quickly at higher rounds, the grenades will only partially damage them by destroying their legs, which will give you a whole lot of space to move around.
 Use this to get some good gear from the Mystery Box or check inside the bus terminal for some zombie occupants.

-If you’re looking for a monotonous but highly efficient way of leveling and getting big scores, there is a camping spot in the Bus Depot map that is almost fool proof for most part.
+If you’re looking for a monotonous but highly efficient way of leveling and getting big scores, there is a camping spot in the Bus Depot map that is almost foolproof for the most part.